Protesters voice support for maintaining Christmas lights tradition

-JACKSON, Ohio (WSAZ) -- Outside Jackson City Council chambers there arose such a clatter, as a crowd of protesters addressed an emotional matter.
+Outside Jackson City Council chambers there arose such a clatter, as a crowd of protesters addressed an emotional matter.

 "I'm heartbroken over it," protester Carla Wolford said.